Bioconductor/bioconductor.org/content/help/newsletters/2016_January.md

 transcripts or DNA sequences that we think are 'for real'.

 This collapsing process goes on all the time.
-In addition, duplicates are constantly being found in RefSeq or Gene or whatever, and one ID is deprecate in favor of the other.
+In addition, duplicates are constantly being found in RefSeq or Gene or whatever, and one ID is deprecated in favor of the other.
 RefSeq and GenBank have weekly releases so this is a fast-moving target.